16,000 people displaced from Jebel Marra since September: UNAMID

 Speaking at a press conference in Khartoum on Sunday, Mamabolo said 16,000 people have been displaced to camps in the various localities of Jebel Marra in south and central Darfur since September.

-He pointed out that repeated skirmishes between armed groups and government forces have adversely impacted the civilians in Jebel Marra area.
+He pointed out that repeated skirmishes between armed groups and government forces have adversely impacted on civilians in Jebel Marra area.

 Although the UNAMID chief has refrained from naming a specific armed group involved in these skirmishes, the Sudan Liberation Movement (SLM-AW) led by Abdel-Wahid al-Nur continued to report that its fighters have clashed with the government militia Rapid Support Forces (RSF) in a number of areas around Jebel Marra during the recent weeks.

-Mamabolo pointed out that two Darfur groups, the Justice and Equality Movement (JEM) and Sudan Liberation Movement (SLM-MM) led by Minni Minnawi would meet with the government from 6 to 7 December in Berlin.
+Mamabolo added that two Darfur groups, the Justice and Equality Movement (JEM) and Sudan Liberation Movement (SLM-MM) led by Minni Minnawi would meet with the government from 6 to 7 December in Berlin.

-He pointed out that the African mediation hopes the two sides would sign a pre-negotiation agreement, saying if the Berlin meeting was successful, the parties would hold a second meeting in Doha to discuss the substantive issues.
+He said the African mediation hopes the two sides would sign a pre-negotiation agreement, saying if the Berlin meeting was successful, the parties would hold a second meeting in Doha to discuss the substantive issues.

 The UNAMID chief vowed to continue his support to the efforts exerted by the African Union High Implementation Panel (AUHIP) chief Thabo Mbeki to bring all parties to the negotiating table.